-- 3 g. active dry yeast (See Note below if using instant yeast)
+- 3 grams active dry yeast or instant yeast

-- 5 large egg yolks, at room temperature (approximately 80 g.)
+- 5 large egg yolks, at room temperature (approximately 80 grams)

-- In a mixing bowl fitted with the dough hook, combine the yeast, water and approximately 1 tsp. of the sugar.
+- In a mixing bowl fitted with the dough hook, combine the yeast, water and approximately 1 teaspoon of the sugar.
 Gently stir to hydrate the yeast.
 Allow to sit until foamy, 3-5 minutes.
-Add the yolks, bread flour, rest of the sugar, and 20 g. malt powder.
-(If using instant yeast*, combine all ingredients except the salt and continue from here.)
+Add the yolks, bread flour, rest of the sugar, and 20 grams malt powder or malt barley syrup.
+(If using instant yeast, combine all ingredients except the salt and continue from here.)
 Knead on a medium-low speed for about 7 minutes.
 Then, with the mixer on a low speed, slowly add the salt.
 Once combined, increase the mixer to medium-low, and continue kneading an additional 3-5 minutes.
 The salt should be fully absorbed (you should not feel the salt when you touch the dough) and the dough should be very smooth.

 - Attach the ends of each rope to form bagels.
 Place each bagel on a baking sheet lined with parchment paper.
 Place the tray, tightly covered in plastic wrap, in the refrigerator overnight.